desi-ivanov/img2img-stylegan/README.md

 ## Image-to-image translation with StyleGAN and UNet
-A styleGAN with UNet-guided synthesis.
-This work is part of [Ivanov](https://github.com/desi-ivanov)'s MSc thesis available [here](https://desislav.dev/msc-thesis-compressed.pdf).
+A StyleGAN with UNet-guided synthesis.
+More details available [here](https://desislav.dev/msc-thesis-compressed.pdf).

 Some examples after training on the [UniToPatho](https://github.com/EIDOSLAB/UNITOPATHO) dataset: